Cyclic surfaces and Hitchin components in rank 2: Cyclic surfaces

 Then the complex conjugation $\rho$ becomes a complex involution of $\mc W$, and the Hitchin involution $\sigma$, preserving both $\mc V$ and $\mc V^\dagger$, is also an antilinear involution.
 We now consider the subdistribution

 Observe that $\mc S$ is a subdistribution of $\T {\bf F}$ (see Proposition \ref{real0}).
 Then we have

 \begin{proposition} A cyclic surface is a surface everywhere tangent to $\mc S$ and whose tangent space is complex.
-Conversely, a surface everywhere tangent to $\mc S$ and whose tangent space is complex is a cyclic surface. \end{proposition} \begin{proof} The proof is just linear algebra.
+Conversely, a surface everywhere tangent to $\mc S$ and whose tangent space is complex satisfies all the conditions for being a cyclic surface, except for the open condition \eqref{def:cyc6} of Definition \ref{cyc-map}. \end{proposition} \begin{proof} The proof is just linear algebra.
 If $\Sigma\hookrightarrow \X$ is a cyclic surface, then for all $u$ tangent to $\Sigma$

 It follows that a cyclic surface is tangent to $\mc S$.
 Let now $J$ be the complex structure on $\Sigma$ so that $\Phi$ is of type $(1,0)$.
 We obtain that In other words, $\T\Sigma$ is a complex subspace of $\mc W$.